 Who needs the best weightlifting belts?
-Anyone who want to crush their heavy-lift PBs without risking back injuries.
-As great as they are, heavy compound exercises such as deadlifts and weighted squats put your lower back under a lot of stress, and the best lifting belts can help reduce some of this stress and enable you to lift more.
+Anyone who wants to crush their next workout without risking back injuries.
+As great as they are, heavy compound exercises such as deadlifts and weighted squats put your lower back under a lot of stress, and the best lifting belts can help reduce some of this stress to enable you to lift heavier.

 You might also need to supplement your weight process with protein, especially if you're skinny, so have a look at our best protein powder and best weight gainer guide.
-We can also tell you how to gain weight when you're skinny: we've all been there.
+We can also help you learn the secrets about how to gain weight if you're skinny; essential read for people wanting to put on weight.

 The AQF 6-inch Neoprene Curved Weightlifting Belt is not only ideal for squats and deadlifts due to its flexible form factor, but it's also a great accessory to move furniture around. 🙌